Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-Because the phase tracking algorithm is directly executed after the transformation of \autoref{subsec-transformation-to-native-gate-set}, the disjoint paths of each qubit $q_i \in \mathcal{Q}$ assume the following form:
+Since our compiler executes the phase tracking algorithm immediately after the transformation in \autoref{subsec-transformation-to-native-gate-set}, the disjoint paths of each qubit $q_i \in \mathcal{Q}$ have the following form:

-Note that the subsequent \gate{R} gates can generally not be merged as they have different phase parameters.
-Thus, on each qubit at most two \gate{R} gates are executed between \gate{ZZ} gates.
-Hence, $\mathcal{G}$ consists exactly of $\omega$ two-qubit gates and at most $4\omega + 3n$ single qubit gates.
-Consequently, phase tracking can almost halve the number of single qubit gates.
+Note that the subsequent \gate{R} gates generally cannot be merged because they have different phase parameters.
+Thus, on each qubit, at most two \gate{R} gates are executed between \gate{ZZ} gates.
+Hence, $\mathcal{G}$ consists of exactly $\omega$ two-qubit gates and at most $4\omega + 3n$ single-qubit gates.
+Consequently, phase tracking can almost halve the number of single-qubit gates.

-Since only phases, but not pulse areas, are changed, still all single qubit gates are part of $\mathcal{N}$.
+Since phase tracking only changes the phases and not pulse areas, all single-qubit gates are still in $\mathcal{N}$.